How to Build a Cricket on a Roof: Comprehensive Guide

 • Identify Problem Areas: Inspect your roof for locations where water tends to pool, such as around chimneys or skylights.

-• Measure the Roof Pitch: Assess the pitch of your roof to determine the right angle for your cricket.
+• Measure the Roof Pitch: Assess the pitch of your roof to determine the appropriate angle for your cricket.

 • Design the Cricket: Sketch your cricket design, ensuring it is wide enough to divert water effectively and aligns with the roof slope.

-2. Gather Materials and Tools: Collect all necessary materials, including treated wood, metal flashing, roofing cement, shingles, nails, and tools such as a measuring tape, saw, hammer, and caulking gun.
+2. Gather Materials and Tools: Collect everything necessary, including treated wood, metal flashing, roofing cement, shingles, nails, and tools like a measuring tape, saw, hammer, and caulking gun.

 3. Cut the Wood: